syncfusion-content/java-file-format-docs/java-file-formats/word-library/working-with-lists.md

 IWSection section = document.addSection();
 //Add a new paragraph to the section.
 IWParagraph paragraph = section.addParagraph();
-//Apply the default numbered list style. paragraph.getListFormat().applyDefBulletStyle();
+//Apply the default bulleted list style. paragraph.getListFormat().applyDefBulletStyle();
 //Add text to the paragraph.
 paragraph.appendText("List item 1");